Early approval of Alnylam's gene-silencing drug in question

 Alnylam did not disclose the extent to which givosiran affected patients with the disease, or provide additional data on the drug’s safety.

-However the company said it could potentially file for an accelerated approval by the end of the year, depending on its conversations with the health regulator.

-“We plan to meet with the FDA to discuss the results and the overall benefit-risk profile,” the company said.

-Reporting by Tamara Mathias, Saumya Sibi Joseph and Manogna Maddipatla in Bengaluru; Editing by Arun Koyyur
+Reporting by Tamara Mathias, Saumya Sibi Joseph and Manogna Maddipatla in Bengaluru; Editing by Arun Koyyur and Patrick Graham